 I’ve been astonished by the amount of profanity that I’ve encountered in recent months, especially from Millennials and teens.
 I hear and see it with greater frequency than ever before—kids on the soccer field, workers in the neighborhood, friends and acquaintances (and their kids) on social media, and on I could go.
 I’m not the only one who has noticed this steep rise in profanity.
 A friend of mine recently changed jobs, in part, because her millennial-aged co-workers were using four-letter-words with unsettling frequency.

 To be sure, the problem of unwholesome speech is not new.
 It’s been around for ages.
 I remember on one occasion, while I was young, my parents washed my mouth out with soap after I had used a bad word, teaching me the valuable lesson that speaking profanity is wrong and unacceptable.
 No, profanity itself is not new.
 Corrupt speech has been around since the fall of mankind.
 But the extensive and wide-ranging use of profanity is a new phenomena in our culture.
-Even some high profile hipster pastors such as Mark Driscoll have foolishly used salty language from the pulpit, seeking to connect with their younger hearers.
+Even some high profile hipster pastors such as Mark Driscoll have neglected godly words in favor of salty language from the pulpit, seeking to connect with their younger hearers.

 As Christian believers, it is critical that we view this modern profanity epidemic through the lenses of biblical truth.
-Now more than ever, when it comes to our speech, Christians must be decidedly countercultural.
+Now more than ever, when it comes to our speech, Christians must be decidedly countercultural in their pursuit of godly words.

-So what does the Bible teach about our words?
+So what does the Bible teach about our words, whether it’s talking about profane or godly words?

 No Place for Corrupt Talk